How to Clean Inside Car Windows

 Project step-by-step (4)

-- Wipe the inside car windows with a dry, reversible cleaning cloth, with a thick cleaning side and a fine drying side, working from top to bottom in an up-and-down motion.
+- Wipe the inside car windows with a dry, reversible microfiber cleaning cloth, with a thick cleaning side and a fine drying side, working from top to bottom in an up-and-down motion.
+A microfiber cloth works best because it doesn’t leave lint or other fibers stuck to the glass the way paper towels or regular cotton towels can.

-This prep step removes that nearly invisible filmy layer of dirt and dust particles that stem from the plastic, vinyl and rubber inside the car.
+This prep step removes that nearly invisible filmy layer of dirt and dust particles that stem from the plastic, vinyl and rubber in your car’s interior.

 - Spray the car window cleaning solution directly onto another microfiber cloth.